systemjs/systemjs/docs/config-api.md

 #### depCache
 Type: `Object`
+Default: `{}`

-An alternative to bundling providing a solution to the latency issue of progressively loading dependencies.
+The `depCache` option is an alternative to bundling, providing a solution to the latency issue of progressively loading dependencies.
 When a module specified in depCache is loaded, asynchronous loading of its pre-cached dependency list begins in parallel.

 ```javascript